Covenants in Shadowlands Expansion

 The Kyrians are a noble, angelic people that ensure the peace and order of their lands in Bastion are not disturbed.
 They build constructs to both protect and enforce their laws, as well as being the source of the Spirit Healers on Azeroth.

-You can read more about them on our dedicated Kyrian overview.
+You can read more about them on our dedicated Kyrian guide.

 The Necrolords of Maldraxxus